 Oak Park, Evanston, and Mt Prospect are also excluded because they already have their own rental ordinances in place.
 That leaves 125 other Cook County cities remaining that will need to adopt this new ordinance that goes into effect on June 1, 2021.

-There are 8 scenarios where you are excluded from this new ordinance:
+8 scenarios where you are excluded from this new ordinance:

 Transient occupancy in a hotel or motel;